List of Detroit Lions first-round draft picks

 In 1936, the league introduced the NFL draft after team owners voted on it in 1935.
 The intention of the draft is to make the NFL more competitive, as some teams had an advantage in signing players.
 From through the NFL designated the first overall selection as a "bonus" or "lottery pick".
 The pick was awarded by a random draw and the winner who received the "bonus pick" forfeited its selection in the final round of the draft and became ineligible for future draws.
 The system was abolished prior to the 1959 NFL draft, as all twelve teams in the league at the time had received a bonus choice.

-Since the first draft, the Lions have selected 93 players in the first round.
+Since the first draft, the Lions have selected 94 players in the first round.
 The team's first-round pick in the inaugural NFL draft was Sid Wagner, a guard from Michigan State; he was the 8th overall selection.
 The Lions have held the first overall pick four times and selected Frank Sinkwich in 1943, Leon Hart in 1950, Billy Sims in 1980, and Matthew Stafford in 2009.
-In the most recent draft, held in 2025, the Lions selected Ohio State defensive tackle Tyleik Williams.
+In the most recent draft, held in 2026, the Lions selected Clemson offensive tackle Blake Miller.

 The Lions did not draft a player in the first round on seven occasions.
 Seven of the team's first-round picks—Otto Graham, Calvin Johnson, Alex Karras, Johnny Robinson, Barry Sanders, Y. A. Tittle, and Alex Wojciechowicz—have been elected to the Pro Football Hall of Fame; two of these, Graham and Tittle, chose not to play for the Lions and joined the All-America Football Conference (AAFC) instead.
 The Lions also used three first-round picks in the 1960s to select players–Pete Beathard, John Hadl, and Johnny Robinson–who chose to sign with the NFL's pre-merger direct competitor, the American Football League (AFL) instead.